 Australia has a country categorisation and import certification system in place to ensure that beef and beef products imported into Australia come from animals free from BSE.

-Under this system, FSANZ conducts food safety assessments to determine the BSE risk status of an applicant country and the Department of Agriculture, Water and the Environment implements import certification requirements at the border.
+Under this system, FSANZ conducts food safety assessments to determine the BSE risk status of an applicant country and the Department of Agriculture, Fisheries and Forestry implements import certification requirements at the border.

 The department also undertakes an import risk analysis (IRA) of countries wanting to export fresh (chilled or frozen) beef to Australia.
 The IRA assesses animal health systems of the exporting country and biosecurity risks associated with importing fresh beef from the country.

 Countries wanting to export beef or beef products to Australia must apply to the Australian BSE Food Safety Assessment Committee (the Committee) for a determination of its country BSE risk status.
 The application must include a completed Australian Questionnaire to Assess BSE risk, which must be completed in English by the competent national government authority.

 Applications are processed by the Committee and FSANZ and are prioritised based on the:

 - applicant country’s recent history of exporting beef or beef products to Australia